hiero-ledger/hiero-sdk-python/README.md

 ## Environment Setup

-Before using the SDK, you need to configure your environment variables for the operator account and other credentials.
+Before using the SDK, you need to configure your environment variables for the operator account and other credentials in order to run our /example scripts.

-Create a .env file in the root of your project with the following (replace with your environment variables):
+1. Create a .env file in the root of your project.
+We have a .gitignore which will exclude root .env files from being committed.
+2. Create a Hedera Testnet account [Hedera Portal](https://portal.hedera.com/) and retrive your testnet account details.
+3. Add environment variables to your .env file.
+You'll need to add to this as the SDK functionality calls for more environment variables.

 ```
 OPERATOR_ID=0.0.1234xx